jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

-This page provies a baby-step by step tutorial on how to setup to call a phone by saying to Amazon Echo (referencing a skill AWS Lambda running Node.js):
+This page provies a baby-step by step tutorial on how to set an Alexa skill running AWS Lambda Node.js service to make an automated (robot) call to a static phone number by saying to Amazon Echo:

-??? marks my "doubts", where I'm stuck or don't understand.

 ## <a name="ExamplePhrases"> Example Phrases</a>